oceanho/FluentFilter/README.md

 # FluentFilter
-This is a data filter for .net Linq Query
+This is a data filter of Linq Query for .net